grinnell-cs/csc151-images/_eboards/eboard08.md

       the autograder working.
 * Our mentors graciously provided extra copies of their helpful handouts.
+* I read "Grinnell Parents and Families" on Facebook.

 ### Upcoming Token activities

 Academic

 * Tuesday 12 Sept 2023, Noon, CS Table (readings at ends of the hallway)
-* Thursday 14 Sept 2023, 6pm, "Microsfot Campus Visit" (HSSC Kernel/A1231)
+* Thursday 14 Sept 2023, 6pm, "Microsoft Campus Visit" (HSSC Kernel/A1231)

 Cultural